huiyic/huiyic.github.io/_posts/2021-01-08-character-is-destiny.md

 I was having a conversation with a good friend of mine about life in general, and it went like this:

-> <i>Friend: "...so as I've previously mentioned to you, character is destiny."</i>

-> <i>Me: "...?
-I'm very sure you didn't mention this to me before."</i>

-> <i>Friend: "Oh, I didn't?
+> <i>Friend: "...so as I've previously mentioned to you, character is destiny."<br>Me: "...?
+I'm very sure you didn't mention this to me before."<br>Friend: "Oh, I didn't?
 Can't remember where I saw it also...
 Anyway it just means that who you are as a person shapes how your life would be."</i>

 I was intrigued by this chat mainly because of two things: